Skip to main content

 Our Datasets:

 This project, funded by the Haoran Foundation 浩然基金會, was conducted at the Dharma Drum Institute of Liberal Arts 法鼓文理學院 2008-2010.
 The project is hosted at: https://buddhistinformatics.dila.edu.tw/taiwanbudgis/.
 The csv and yaml of this Nanyang-temples data layer includes only the 5059 Buddhist temples that were active in 2010.
 There are another ca. 500 historical temples that were discontinued or moved.
-The full data with additional text and descriptions is in the XML, which is the original distributable of the project.
+The full data with additional text and descriptions is in the TEI/XML-file, which is the original distributable of the project that could be found at the original project website.

 This layer is the result of a FROGBEAR workshop titled "Space and Cyberspace - Using GIS in the Study of East Asian Religion", that took place June 2017 at Dharma Drum.
 The images taken during the survey are archived at the Frogbear Database of Religious Sites in East Asia.
 The csv and yaml of this Nanyang-temples data layer include 147 religious sites in the districts of Jinshan 金山 and Shimen 石門 districts in northeast Taiwan.
 All sites were visited and documented by one of three teams: